QuantumDevPro/QuantumDevPro.github.io/README.md

-# 📓 Student Diary — Haneen Alharbi
+# 📓 Student Diary Cybersecurity@TU

 A personal website documenting my full journey through a **Cybersecurity Bachelor's degree** — level by level, course by course.
 Built to share honest reviews, real projects, and practical advice with anyone walking the same path.